 Wylie et al: Beetroot 4.2% improvement, Blackcurrant 10.8% improvement.

 Come on!
-Neither of us are stupid. *IF* those claims are true then even with a basic grasp of what you need to do in pretty much any athletic endeavour, let alone endurance events, it’s plainly obvious that you will be faster and faster for longer and recover quicker.
+Neither of us is stupid.
+IF those claims are true then even with a basic grasp of what you need to do in pretty much any athletic endeavour, let alone endurance events, it’s plainly obvious that you will be faster and faster for longer and recover quicker.
 As I said earlier, bold claims indeed.

 So What Should I do?